Skip to main content

 Product and deploy knobs live in code

-Operational concerns are part of the app definition, not an afterthought:
+Operational concerns are part of the app definition, not an afterthought.
+The same code can describe things like:

 • Image(...) controls Python packages, apt packages, and setup commands